islewis/the-kombucha-code/recipes/experiments/Spiced Pear.md

 2. Add grated ginger, Cinnamon, and pear juice into bottles.

 3. Top off with your 1F kombucha.
-Flip your bottle a few times to distribute cinnamon
+Flip your bottle a few times until ginger and spices are distrubted evenly.

 #### 2nd Fermentation